joist-orm/joist-orm/docs/docs/testing/test-factories.md

 That said, in sufficiently complex domain models, it can be hard to guess how/why the factories created the test data, when there are ~3-4-5+ layers of defaults getting applied.

-To visualize this, you can pass `useLogging: true` to any factory call, and get output like:
+To visualize this, you can enable factory logging by either:

+* Passing `useLogging: true` to a specific factory call, or
+* Calling `setFactoryLogging(true)` to enable logging for all factories

+This will create output like:

 ```ts
 const b = newBook(Book, { useLogging: true });